- Who are the YVC Affiliates and where are they located?

 The YVC Network is made up of nonprofits, municipal departments and individuals – “Affiliates” – who have all committed to creating consistent, high-quality volunteer opportunities for youth ages 11-18 to address pressing community needs and become informed and inspired through service-learning.

 We have dozens of Affiliates throughout the U.S. and Canada including YMCAs, United Ways, Boys & Girls Club, HandsOn affiliates, municipal departments, volunteer centers and more.
-Our model is adaptable for communities of any size, from smaller towns like Corvallis, OR, to mid-sized communities like Newport News, VA, to major metropolitan areas like Philadelphia, PA.
+Our model is adaptable for communities of any size, from smaller towns like Corvallis, OR, to mid-sized communities like Hampton Roads, VA, to major metropolitan areas like Philadelphia, PA.

 Find our current locations here.